kevingstewart/sslo-consolidated-services/udf/README.md

 - Now includes a **Guacamole** instance for web-based RDP connections into RDP hosts.

+- Now includes a **Splunk** instance for SSL Orchestrator forensic logging.

 ### Installation / Instructions
 Perform the following steps to create the consolidated services architecture on an Ubuntu 18.04 (server) VM.